britram/rains-prototype/draft-trammell-rains-protocol.md

 inherited values are present in the Shard, whether actually present or not.

-The value of the subject-zone (4) key, if present, is a UTF-8 encoded string containing the name of the zone in which the assertion is made.
+The value of the subject-zone (4) key, if present, is a UTF-8 encoded string containing the name of the zone in which the Assertions within the Shard is made.
 If not present, the zone of the assertion is inherited from the containing Zone.

-The value of the context (6) key, if present, is a UTF-8 encoded string containing the name of the context in which the assertion is valid.
+The value of the context (6) key, if present, is a UTF-8 encoded string containing the name of the context in which the Assertions within the Shard are valid.
 If not present, the context of the assertion is inherited from the containing Zone.

-The value of the shard-range key, if present, is a four-element array.
-TODO: work pointer, explain how lexical ordering of shards works.
+If the shard-range (11) key is present, the shard is lexicographically complete within the range described in its value: a mapping for a (subject- name, object-type) pair that should be between the two values given in the range but is not is asserted to not exist.
+Lexicographic sorting is done on subject names by ordering Unicode codepoints in ascending order; ordering on object types is done via their code values in the symbol table in {{cbor- symtab}}.

+The shard-range value MUST be a four element array of (subject-name A, object- type A, subject-name B, object type B) where A does not necessarily need to sort before B, and the (subject-name, object-type) pairs need not exist in the shard.
+The shard MUST NOT contain any assertions for subject-names outside the range.

+If the shard-range key is not present, the shard is not lexicographically complete and MUST NOT be used to make assertions about nonexistance.

 ## Zone Message Section body {#cbor-zone}

+A Zone body is a map.
+Zones MUST contain the content (0), signatures (2), subject-zone (4), and context (6) keys.

+The value of the content (0) key is an array of Shard bodies as defined in {#cbor-shard} and/or Assertion bodies as defined in {#cbor-assertion}.

+The value of the subject-zone (4) key is a UTF-8 encoded string containing the name of the Zone.

+The value of the context (6) key is a UTF-8 encoded string containing the name of the context for which the Zone is valid.

+TODO: determine if Zones MUST contain all the valid assertions within the Zone.
+I think so.
+This leads (as with inconsistent Shards) to the question of "what happens if not", and defending against malicious inconsistency.

 ## Query Message Section body {#cbor-query}

+A Query body is a map.
+Queries MUST contain the query-name (5), context (6), and query-type (14) keys.

+TODO: work pointer here

 ## Object {#cbor-object}

 ## Signature {#cbor-signature}

-TODO: choose an MTI algorithm and define this for it. make the structure as COSE-like as possible so we can move over COSE in the future if that makes sense.
+TODO: choose an MTI algorithm and define this for it. make the structure as COSE-like as possible so we can move over COSE in the future, if that makes sense.

 Signature algorithm identifiers are encoded in a signature as follows: